andrasg/telegraf-loxone/README.md

       tagname = "tagvalue"
 ```

-Tip: you can get the relevant UUID's by opening your *.Loxone file using an XML editor and looking for the relevant GUID's.
+> Hint: you can get the relevant UUID's by opening your *.Loxone file using an XML editor and looking for the relevant GUID's.

 If the bucket setting is set, the value will be added as the `bucket` tag to the datapoints.
 If it is omitted, the output plugin will determine what bucket to write to.

-Tip: Use this in combination with the Influx v2 output plugin and set the `bucket_tag` to `bucket` and `exclude_bucket_tag` to `true` in the `[outputs.influx_v2]` section of the telegraf config.
+> Hint: Use this in combination with the Influx v2 output plugin and set the `bucket_tag` to `bucket` and `exclude_bucket_tag` to `true` in the `[outputs.influx_v2]` section of the telegraf config.

 If the `field` setting is missing, the field will be named `value` in the datapoint.